 » Dig deeper into ETFs vs. index funds

 If you want to purchase and hit the snooze button, you can use a robo-advisor.
-They use computer algorithms and software to choose investments which align with your goals.
+They use computer algorithms and trading strategies to choose investments which align with your goals.
 You can also need the best of both globly as many robo-advisors offer both index funds and ETFs.
 Automatic rebalancing is also repeatedly included with your account.

 » Ready to start PASSIVE investing?
 Look our list of the best robo-advisors